Korea University: Bosung College

 Following independence in 1945, the status of Bosung College was elevated to that of a university comprising three colleges, Political Science and Law, Economics and Commerce, and Liberal Arts.
+The goal was to create a major cradle for nurturing talented individuals and cultivating national culture.
+Upon liberation from the fervent longing for independence from Japan, in the year 4279 by the traditional Korean calendar (1946), Bosung Professional School was reorganized and elevated to Korea University.
 Hyun Sang-Yun, the first president, initiated an expansion of the campus by purchasing forest and land.
-In June 1949, Korea University awarded its first bachelor's degrees and in September of the same year, the graduate school was established.
-Yu Chin-O, the fourth president, continued to expand Korea University with the establishment of the Division of Science within the college of Liberal Arts, as well as a fourth college, the college of Agriculture.
+In June 1949, Korea University awarded its first bachelor's degree and in September of the same year, the graduate school was established.
+Yu Chin-O, the fourth president, continued to expand Korea University with the establishment of the Division of Science within the College of Liberal Arts, as well as a fourth college, the college of Agriculture.
+After that, Kim Seoung-su, the founder of Korea University, became the Vice President of Government of Korea.
+This influenced the Korea University's development.